DDNeu/flaudit/README.md

 flauditd cl3-audit exafs-MDT0000
 ```

-For Linux systems using systemd, you can use the service unit file provided with
-configuration file and copy to `/etc/sysconfig/flauditd`, then issue
+For Linux systems using systemd, you can edit the service unit file provided and copy to `/etc/sysconfig/flauditd`

 ```
+$ cp /opt/ddn/flaudit/flauditd.service /etc/systemd/system/flauditd.service
 $ systemctl daemon-reload
 ```
 To start `flauditd`, use:

 ```